 Hosting a return point

-A local council may enter into a commercial agreement with the Network Operator to host a Reverse Vending Machine.
+A local council may enter into a commercial agreement with the network operator, TOMRA Cleanaway, to host a return point.
+Contact TOMRA Cleanaway for more information.